The Philadelphia Fire Code requires property owners to have fire protection systems inspected and certified by qualified tradespeople.

 - Emergency and standby power system manufacturer

-- Smoke control and dampers
+- Smoke and fire dampers

 - Qualified sheet metal systems technician employed by a master plumber, contractor, fire suppression system contractor, or electrical contractor.